jpurcel8/ntr-orthogonalization/README.md

 ### Setup

 1. Clone or download the repository to your local machine.
-2. Open MATLAB and set the working directory to the root folder of this project.
-3. Run the `main.m` script to access the primary functionality.
+2. Open MATLAB and open the root folder of this project.
+Immediately to the left of the text showing the current path, select the icon with the folder and green arrow and navigate to the root folder `ntr-orthogonalization`.
-4. Explore the `+OrthogonalizationLib` directory for detailed implementations of the library's functions.
+3. When running a script in this library for the first time, you may be asked by MATLAB to add the folder to the working path.
+When prompted, select "Add to Path."

 ## Usage

+### `NTR_Orthogonalization_v16_listinput.m`

-The primary script to run the library's functionality is `main.m`.
-Executing this script will guide you through the process of creating an optimized word list for your fMRI block-based study.
+The primary script to run the library's functionality is `NTR_Orthogonalization_v16_listinput.m`.
+This script takes in a list of words and outputs distance matrices for those words.
+An example word list is provided in `data/wordinput_1.csv`.

-For users looking to customize or extend the library's functionalities, the `+OrthogonalizationLib` directory contains the core MATLAB classes and methods.
-Each file within this directory is well-documented to provide clarity on its purpose, usage, inputs, and outputs.

-## Customization and Extensions

-The library is designed with extensibility in mind.
-If you have specific requirements or datasets, the library's modular structure allows for easy adaptations and extensions.
-For guidance on customizing the library, refer to -.
+If you want to use your own list of words, create a .csv file with each of the words in a different cell, in all lowercase, in a signle row.
+Replace `data/wordinput_1.csv` with this file, or edit the `NTR_Orthogonalization_v16_listinput.m` script to accomodate the name and location of your file in the line reading

+`wordlistinput = readtable("data/wordinput_1.csv", 'ReadVariableNames', false);`

+### `NTR_Orthogonalization_v16_randinput_SCRIPT.m`

+The script `NTR_Orthogonalization_v16_randinput_SCRIPT.m` generates distance matrices from a random list of words.

 ## Contribution and Support